okezieuc/abileneX/README.md

 AbileneX was built on Supabase during the Supabase Hackathon.

-## Supabase/PostgreSQL features we used
+### Supabase/PostgreSQL features we used

 - Supabase Database
 - Supabase Auth
 - Supabase RLS

-## And Special thanks to:
+### And Special thanks to:

 - Icons8 illustrations for their illustration pack that took the beauty of our UI up a notch.
 - The person who discovered the Abilene paradox.
 (Btw, his name is Dr. Jerry Harvey)
 - The TailwindCSS contributor that rick-rolled this page on their docs: https://tailwindcss.com/docs/aspect-ratio.

 Woah.
 You made it to the end of our whitepaper.
-You may want to start creating polls on [your AbileneX dashboard](https://abilenex.okezie.dev), or watch [the Abilene Paradox video](https://www.youtube.com/watch?v=icJK89nnf-Y), or click that tiny little star at the top right corner of this page.
+You may want to go with supaspeed and create a poll on [your AbileneX dashboard](https://abilenex.okezie.dev), or watch [the supa-long Abilene Paradox video](https://www.youtube.com/watch?v=icJK89nnf-Y), or click supa-tiny little star at the top right corner of this page.

 Merci.